gomez7373/motionminds/README.md

 AR/VR

-A-Frame: is a framework for building 3D and VR web experiences using simple HTML-like tags, compatible with WebXR and three.js.
+A-Frame: A framework for building 3D and VR web experiences using simple HTML-like tags, compatible with WebXR and three.js.

-WebXR: enables VR and AR experiences in browsers, supporting various devices and handling 3D rendering.
+WebXR: Enables VR and AR experiences in browsers, supporting various devices and handling 3D rendering.

-Three.js: is a JavaScript library for 3D graphics in browsers, built on WebGL and often used with A-Frame.
+Three.js: A JavaScript library for 3D graphics in browsers, built on WebGL and often used with A-Frame.

+---

-# Features
+<div align="center">🚀 Features

-Current Features
+</div>Current Features

 Task Management: